OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 Hashing and encryption can keep sensitive data safe, but in almost all circumstances, **passwords should be hashed, NOT encrypted.**

-Because **Hashing is a one-way function** (i.e., it is impossible to "decrypt" a hash and obtain the original plaintext value), it is the most appropriate approach for password validation.
+Because **hashing is a one-way function** (i.e., it is impossible to "decrypt" a hash and obtain the original plaintext value), it is the most appropriate approach for password validation.
 Even if an attacker obtains the hashed password, they cannot use it to log in as the victim.

 Since **encryption is a two-way function**, attackers can retrieve the original plaintext from the encrypted data.
 It can be used to store data such as a user's address since this data is displayed in plaintext on the user's profile.
 Hashing their address would result in a garbled mess.